 Why we need them back in our Diet

 Bitter flavors tend to deliver the strongest response by the body.
 Many of us even react with a shudder when something bitter hits our tongue.
-Our tongue is loaded with taste receptors designed to analyze the nutrients in food, including those called T2Rs which detect the bitter taste.
-When these receptors in your mouth are stimulated, a cascade of nerve signals reaches areas in the brain which prepare a plan of action for how the body should respond.
+Our tongues are loaded with taste receptors which analyze the nutrients in food, including sensors called T2Rs which detect the bitter taste.
+When these sensors are activated, they start a cascade of nerve signals to the brain and body directing our digestive organs.

-Down along the gut, we find more T2Rs.
-Here, when stimulated by bitter compounds, cells studded with T2Rs directly stimulate tissues to secrete hormones into our bloodstream that contribute to feelings of fullness and satiety*.
+Bitters don’t just help with digestion.
+In your gut, more T2Rs sense bitter compounds and trigger hormones that make you feel full.
 In fact, feeling satisfied though eating less is a huge benefit from including bitters in your lifestyle.
 This also tends to curb the cravings for carbs.

 In nature most sweet things have had a bitter component balancing the metabolic reaction to sugars.
 Think wild apples and oranges, concord grapes, carrots that aren’t orange-colored, unrefined stevia and licorice.
 The problem is that in the last 100 years or so, agricultural companies have hybridized crops to breed the bitterness out of our foods to make them sell better.
 Also, food processing companies routinely reduce any bitterness, and add excess sugars and salt, substituting these more acceptable flavors.